jimdel/lenslocked/notes.md

 docker compose exec -it db psql -U baloo -d lenslocked
 ```

-## Misc.

-### Ideas

-- Create a table for users with 1M rows, get them all, and render on UI using HTMX, server side pagination in Go.
-Compare speeds with a Flask server doing the same

 ## Cookies, CSRF, & Sessions

 - Cookies are stored in the browser and are sent with every request to the server